h-milz/wireless-gk/README.md

 ## Building Prototypes

-In the past.
-I had various PCBs made and (pre-)assembled by [JLCPCB.com](https://jlcpcb.com/).
+In the past, I had various PCBs made and (pre-)assembled by [JLCPCB.com](https://jlcpcb.com/).
 They provide good quality at a decent price, and together with their partner [LCSC.com](https://www.lcsc.com/) they have some 100,000 common parts in stock.
 (No I am not affiliated, just a satisfied customer.)
 They will not assemble the ESP32-C5 module, the ADC, the DAC, or the GK socket, though, simply because they usually don't have any in stock.
 While the ESP module and the GK socket are easy to solder for someone with good soldering experience, the ADC and DAC have a super small QFN case which can be a challenge if you're not used to working with small SMD parts.

 I'm not going to make any attempt to commercialize something.
 Instead, everything will be open source (schematics, PCB layouts, codes, ...) and hopefully community developed and supported.
 Which does not mean that a group of dedicated people could not build and ship small batches of devices at cost price, plus support contracts for pro users, as long as the prerequisites of the [LICENSE](COPYING) are observed.
 If you want to participate, please be familiar with the ESP-IDF, git, and Github.